Sanctum (film): Plot

-Seventeen-year-old Joshua "Josh" McGuire, expedition bank-roller Carl Hurley and his girlfriend, Victoria "Vic" Elaine, travel to the Esa'ala Cave, an underwater cave exploration site in Papua New Guinea.
+Seventeen-year-old Joshua "Josh" McGuire, expedition bank-roller Carl and his girlfriend, Victoria "Vic", travel to the Esa'ala Cave, an underwater cave exploration site in Papua New Guinea.
 Josh's father, Frank, a master diver, has already established a forward base camp at a lower level inside the cave, where the team has been exploring for weeks.
-As Josh voices his disdain for his father and his opinions about cave exploration, the team below prepares to dive into an unexplored area of the system.
+The team below prepares to dive into an unexplored area of the system.

-While exploring the entrance to the new system, Judes experiences a problem with her air tank hose.
-She loses use of her air mask forcing Frank to buddy breathe.
-After a few exchanges, Judes panics and tries to keep the mask on, but Frank forces the mask off of her knowing he will not have enough air otherwise to make it back to the team.
+While exploring the entrance to the new system, Judes loses use of her air mask, forcing Frank to buddy breathe.
+Judes panics and tries to keep the mask on, but Frank forces the mask off of her knowing he will not have enough air to make it back to the team.
 As Judes drowns, Josh watches on a monitor at "forward camp" and presumes the worst of his father.
-In a struggle to determine who truly was responsible for her death, it is revealed by Frank that Judes had dived in an exhausted state since they previously had to retrieve the extra bailout tanks, a task Josh did not do.
-Meanwhile, their above-ground crew realises that a very big storm is preparing to hit their location sooner than anticipated.
+Frank reveals that Judes had dived in an exhausted state since they had to retrieve the extra bailout tanks, a task Josh did not do.
+Meanwhile, their above-ground crew realises that a big storm is preparing to hit their location.
 They attempt to warn the team below, but are unsuccessful.
-Josh expresses his desire to return to the surface and with communications down and an uncertain expedition in front of them, team leader Frank agrees to have his son return to the surface with a buddy climber ahead of them.

-While Josh climbs back towards the surface with Luko, Liz, and J.D, water begins rushing in from their exit.
-The storm they were trying to avoid had turned into a cyclone, causing flash floods that begin to fill the cave.
-As J.D. and Liz make their way up through "the elevator" (an area leading up to the main entrance of the cave), Josh is unable to leave his father and the dive team behind to their doom and turns back, accompanied by Luko.
-As they are making their way back to "forward camp" they discover that Frank and the team have already evacuated their camp and are assisting Victoria as she climbs her way up and out of the cavern.
-Josh leaps in to help, strapping a rope around a nearby boulder and forming a belay for the team to escape.
-Unfortunately, the boulder begins to give way leaving Josh to hold Victoria's line and Luko to hold back the boulder.
-The water rushes through and forces Victoria and Josh to fall back down into the now flooded base camp.
-Luko is severely injured when the boulder breaks loose, sealing the shaft and throwing him back down into the cavern.
-He is swept into an underwater tunnel before the team can reach him.
+Wanting to return to the surface, Josh climbs back with Luko, Liz, and J.D, but water begins rushing in from their exit.
+The storm has turned into a cyclone, causing flash floods that begin to fill the cave.
+As J.D. and Liz make their way up through "the elevator" (an area leading up to the main entrance of the cave), Josh is unable to leave his father and the dive team behind to their doom and turns back with Luko.
+They discover that Frank and the team have already evacuated their camp and are assisting Victoria as she climbs up out of the cavern.
+Josh leaps in to help, strapping a rope around a nearby boulder and forming a belay.
+Unfortunately, the boulder begins to give way.
+The water rushes through and forces Victoria and Josh to fall back down into the flooded base camp.
+Luko is injured when the boulder breaks loose, sealing the shaft and throwing him back down into the cavern.
+He is swept into an underwater tunnel.